High Risk Life Insurance - Life Insurance with Pre-Existing Medical Conditions

 Good news, right?
 Standard rates sound like a win.
 It does, however, get more complicated.
 Depending on the number of medications needed to control the high blood pressure, it could knock you down into the table ratings we discussed before.

-Many life insurance carriers will begin placing you in high risk life insurance classes at medication number three.
+Many life insurance carriers will begin placing you in high risk insurance classes at medication number three.
 This varies from company to company.

 It also makes a big difference if you have a second condition complimenting the first condition.